ImagingDataCommons/libdicomicc/BUILDING.md

 ## Build Output

 The build script generates two files in the /dist folder:
-* libdicomicc.wasm - WebAssembly build of dicomicc library (wrapper to Little-CMS)
+* libdicomiccwasm.wasm - WebAssembly build of dicomicc library (wrapper to Little-CMS)
-* libdicomicc-js - JavaScript "glue" genereated by EMBIND
+* libdicomiccwasm.js - JavaScript "glue" genereated by EMBIND

 ## Publishing to NPM